 The payment will be marked as failed, but the invoice and enrolments kept.
 The debtor will be kept, owing you money for later payment

-When you return to Quick Enrol you will see the message "The credit card payment was declined.
+When you return to Checkout you will see the message "The credit card payment was declined.
 The enrolment and unpaid invoice have been saved."

 You can then proceed to send the enrolment confirmation and/or the unpaid tax invoice.
-If you wish to attempt another payment, open Quick enrol again and enter the payers name.
+If you wish to attempt another payment, open Checkout again and enter the payers name.